Trystan4861/UserAgentChanger/README.md

     - Future feature enhancements
     - Improved compatibility with web pages

-### Host Permissions:

-- **`<all_urls>`**
-  - **Purpose**: Grants permission to access and modify requests on all websites
-  - **Why needed**: Allows the extension to apply User-Agent changes across all domains.
-Without this permission, the extension would need to request permission for each individual website, making it impractical to use.
-  - **Note**: This permission is necessary for the core functionality but the extension never reads page content or collects browsing data.

-### Security Notes:
+### Security & Privacy Notes:
+- **Minimal permissions**: Uses `activeTab` instead of broad host permissions for enhanced privacy
+- **Chrome Web Store compliant**: Follows best practices for extension permissions
+- **Always up-to-date User-Agent**: Automatically uses the browser's current User-Agent (obtained from Service Worker) as the base, ensuring compatibility without hardcoded values
-- All data is stored locally using Chrome's storage API
+- **Local storage only**: All data is stored locally using Chrome's storage API
-- No data is transmitted to external servers
+- **No external communication**: No data is transmitted to external servers
-- The extension only modifies User-Agent headers, not page content
+- **Header-only modification**: The extension only modifies User-Agent headers, not page content
-- Automatic protection prevents modifications on Chrome special pages (`chrome://`, `edge://`, etc.)
+- **Automatic protection**: Prevents modifications on Chrome special pages (`chrome://`, `edge://`, etc.)

 ## 💡 Use Cases